Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/zos_env_variables.md

 title: "Define environment variables file"
 linkTitle: "Environment variables file"
 weight: 190
---- You must define the environment variables in the `..UPARM (CNFENV)` file with the DDname `STDENV`.
+---You must define the environment variables in the `..UPARM (CNFENV)` file with the DDname `STDENV`.

 > **Note**
 >